Tantan4321/meneame_reader/README.md

 # meneame_reader

-A website firehose scanner for Menéame.
+A SQLite database firehose scanner for the website Menéame.